 At call liability funds are unsecured and repayable on demand.
 There is no fixed term.
-The funds bear annual floating interest rates of between 0.20% and 0.60% (2020: 0.30% to 1.50%).
+The funds bear annual floating interest rates of between 0.20% and 1.40% (2021: 0.20% to 0.60%).
+For accounts held by non-affiliate individuals, investors are required to give a minimum of 31 days' notice of the withdrawal of funds in order to comply with the regulation required by ASIC.